Aimery of Limoges: Exile in Jerusalem (1156–60)

-In September 1158 Aimery performed the marriage of Theodora Comnena, Manuel's niece, and Baldwin III, because the elected Latin Patriarch of Jerusalem, Amalric of Nesle, had yet to be consecrated.
+In September 1158 Aimery performed the marriage of Theodora Comnena, Manuel's niece, and Baldwin III, because the elected Latin patriarch of Jerusalem, Amalric of Nesle, had yet to be consecrated.
 Aimery returned to Antioch with Baldwin in 1159.

 In 1160 Aimery, with many other Palestinian prelates, recognised Alexander III as pope only after a long debate.

 In 1160 Raynald was captured by Majd al-Dīn, the governor of Aleppo, and imprisoned.
-Though Constance claimed the right to rule on her own, Baldwin III installed her son by an earlier husband, Bohemond III, as Prince and appointed Aimery regent.
+Though Constance claimed the right to rule on her own, Baldwin III installed her son by an earlier husband, Bohemond III, as prince and appointed Aimery regent.
 Constance protested this decision at the court of the emperor Manuel in Constantinople, as the Byzantine emperor was nominal overlord of Antioch.

 Regency (1164–65) and second exile (1165–71)

 In 1164, Bohemond was captured by Nureddin at the Battle of Harim.
 Aimery assumed the regency of the principality and immediately sent a letter to Louis VII of France requesting military aid.
 The rule of the patriarch was brief.
 Bohemond was freed, for a ransom of 150,000 dinars, in 1165 through the intervention of Manuel and Amalric I of Jerusalem.
-Upon his release Bohemond visited Manuel and agreed to re-establish a Greek Patriarch in Antioch, Athanasius I. Aimery protested this and imposed an interdict on the city.
-He remained in exile at his castle of al-Quṣayr (Xusayr) until the death of Athanasius in 1170 in an earthquake that destroyed the cathedral during the liturgy.
+Upon his release Bohemond visited Manuel and agreed to re-establish a Greek patriarch in Antioch, Athanasius I. Aimery protested this and imposed an interdict on the city.
+He remained in exile at his castle of al-Quṣayr (Xusayr) until the death of Athanasius in 1170 in an earthquake that destroyed the cathedral of St. Peter during the liturgy.
 By 1180 the Byzantine emperor was treating Aimery as the legitimate patriarch, and it is not unlikely that William of Tyre in some negotiations at Antioch and then Constantinople on behalf of Amalric of Jerusalem had reconciled them.

-During his exile Aimery was on good terms with the Jacobite Patriarch of Antioch, Michael the Syrian, whom he met at Jerusalem during Easter 1167.
+During his exile Aimery was on good terms with the Jacobite patriarch of Antioch, Michael the Syrian, whom he met at Jerusalem during Easter 1167.
 In order to humiliate Athanasius, Aimery arranged with Bohemond III for Michael's ceremonious entry into Antioch and there Aimery welcomed him in the cathedral of Saint Peter.
 Michael stayed with Aimery until Easter 1169.
 He also invited the Jacobite to accompany him to the Third Lateran Council in 1179, and Michael obliged him with a treatise against Manichaeism that the Catholics could use against the Cathars, but declined to attend.
-Aimery was the first Latin prelate to allow the Jacobite Patriarch to appoint a vicar, his brother Athanasius, in Antioch.
+Aimery was the first Latin prelate to allow the Jacobite patriarch to appoint a vicar, his brother Athanasius, in Antioch.